jk-oster/collab-extension/Readme.md

 The author of this extension is [Jakob Osterberger](https://jkoster.com).
 Special thanks to my supervisor [FH-Prof. DI (FH) Dr. Johannes Schönböck](https://pure.fh-ooe.at/de/persons/johannes-sch%C3%B6nb%C3%B6ck) for his support and guidance.

 ## Accompanying bachelor thesis
 The accompanying bachelor thesis can be found [here]().
-It contains a detailed description of the extension and its implementation.
+It contains a detailed description of the extension and its impleme